 Interior Appropriations Subcommittee

-The people who are going to do real and lasting environmental damage are sitting in Congress, not the White House.
+The people who are going to have a real and lasting environmental impact (for good or bad) are sitting in Congress, not the White House.

 Below are the people who are really controlling overall environmental policy and spending decisions.